Riddhi642/React_test_Course_management/README.md

 # Course Management System

 A MERN Stack Application:- building a Course Management application in ReactJS.
-The application should allow users to add, view, edit, and delete courses, including a thumbnail image for each course. a.
+The application should allow users to add, view, edit, and delete courses, including a thumbnail image for each course.git add README.md

 ## Features